 - each shift of each employee on the screen.
 You see when a driver took the wheel and when he finished.
 You can create a Driver shift report to know who drove the vehicle this particular period of time.
 You can also set the alerts.
 The driver takes the shift or finishes it, you get the notification on email or smartphone by SMS;

-- if the employee comply with the requirements of work and rest.
+- if the employees comply with the requirements of work and rest.
 A driver should make a stop from time to time.
 Driver ID feature has already embedded into existing reports.
 For example, creating Trip report you can tick “Sort by driver” and see how much time the driver was at the wheel without any rest.

 - Who did the job.
 Do several drivers use one vehicle during the day?
 In the report you can see which driver were at the wheel during the task.

 Summing up.
 What profit does the new feature offer?